CyrilC4/Department-Store-Analysis/README.md

 - New Sales Channels: Explore and expand into new sales channels such as online marketplaces, partnerships with retailers, and pop-up stores to reach a broader audience.
 - Global Expansion: Consider expanding into new geographic markets with growth potential.
 Conduct market research to identify promising regions and tailor strategies to local preferences.

-  ## NOTE
-- Implementing these recommendations, the business can address the decline in sales quantity and profit, improve overall performance, and achieve sustainable growth.